lvarnavas/lvarnavas/README.md

 ## Meng in Electrical and Computer Engineering | Web Developer | Freelancer

-- 🔭 I’m currently working as a freelance web developer and I'm co-founder of a small web developemnt and digital marketing company [appload][business-website]
+- 🔭 I’m currently working as a freelance web developer and I'm co-founder of a small web development and digital marketing company -[appload][business-website]-
 - 🌱 I’m currently learning Spanish
 - 👯 I’m looking to collaborate with other developers
 - 🤔 I’m looking for job (part/full time)